MohamadAbdUlaziz938/custom_time_picker/README.md

 # custom_time_selectable

-A new Flutter application.
+A new Flutter example using interval time selector package.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an example of the package built in [this repo](https://github.com/MohamadAbdUlaziz938/interval-time-selector)

 A few resources to get you started if this is your first Flutter project: